rivuff/CheckoutApllicationGrow/README.md

 - `README.md`: Comprehensive documentation for the project.
 - `package.json`: Configuration file for Node.js dependencies.
 - `public/images/`: Directory for storing images used in the application.
-- `src/`: Source code directory.
+- `app/`: Source code directory.
+  - `(site)/`
     - `components/`: Reusable React components.
-  - `pages/`: React components that serve as pages in the application.
+    - `page.tsx`: React components that serve as pages in the application.
-  - `providers/`: Context providers for state management.
+  - `API/`: fetching APIs for theme and cart for Integration.
+  - `Confirmation`: Confirmation page building.
+  - `Payment`: Payment page building.
+  - `global.css`: For adding global css.
+  - `layout.tsx`: entry point of the application
+  - `public/`: Directory for storing images used in the application.
   - `store/`: Zustand store for managing application state.
   - `styles/`: Stylesheets, including Tailwind CSS.
-  - `utils/`: Utility functions or helper files.
 - `.babelrc`: Configuration for Babel, a JavaScript compiler.
 - `next.config.js`: Configuration file for Next.js.
 - `tsconfig.json`: TypeScript configuration.